Findent

 The editors vim and emacs, and probably more, have options to indent Fortran sources.
 It is possible to convert these for use on the command line, but they lack some of the requirements.

 fpt aims at analysis of Fortran programs, and produces indented sources.
-It is not open source, and a (gratis, valid for one year) license is required.
+It is not open source, and a (free, valid for one year) license is required.
 Unfortunately, usage is somewhat clumsy and the program gives unpredictable results when faced with unknown constructs (I tested version 4.1).
 There are also problems when fpt is confronted with code that is not complete.
 Furthermore a number of requirements is lacking.

 A more recent development is fprettify, written in Python.
 It aims at indenting 'modern Fortran', so it cannot be used for your old dusty decks, and other requirements are also not met.
 IMHO the software is not mature enough for use in serious projects.